 - Risk assessment and management

-- Key performance indicators to measure effectiveness of steps being taken
+- Key performance indicators to measure the effectiveness of steps being taken

 - Training on modern slavery and trafficking